Skip to main content

 Planning Legislation and Building Regulations

-In addition to the Housing Act 2004, the Building Regulations 2000 (as amended) and the Town and Country Planning Act 1990 may also apply to houses in multiple occupation.
+In addition to the Housing Act 2004, Building Regulations and the Town and Country Planning Act 1990 may also apply to houses in multiple occupation.

 As a general rule, HMOs with seven or more occupants require planning permission, but any changes to the HMO, such as conversions and provision of additional amenities, may be subject to planning permission, building regulations and conservation requirements.

-As each HMO is individual, it is recommended you contact the appropriate department to ensure your property complies with the necessary legislation.
+As each HMO is individual, it is recommended that you contact the appropriate department to ensure your property complies with the relevant legislation.